getsentry/sentry/docs/quickstart/index.rst

 * Python 2.5, 2.6, or 2.7
 * python-setuptools, python-dev
-* Ideally a real database (like PostgreSQL or MySQL)
+* A real database (PostgreSQL is preferred, MySQL also works)
-* Likely a UNIX-based operating system
+* A UNIX-based operating system

 The recommended configuration of Sentry involves setting up a separate web server to handle your error logging.
 This means that any number of Sentry clients simply pass on this information to your primary Sentry